 If you seek to inspire others to “Turn to the green side,” then a little brain gymnastics might be the key.
 I find that discussing the meanings behind the words of well-respected individuals, past and present, can do just that.

-Quotes from conservationists and naturalists like John Muir and Aldo Leopold, plus unexpected voices like Theodore Roosevelt, are invaluable for this purpose.
+Quotes that inspire change from conservationists and naturalists like John Muir and Aldo Leopold, plus unexpected voices like Theodore Roosevelt, are invaluable for this purpose.

 “The ultimate test of man’s conscience may be his willingness to sacrifice something today for future generations whose words of thanks will not be heard.”